Shirley Ardell Mason: Sybil

 Flora Rheta Schreiber's non-fiction book Sybil: The True Story of a Woman Possessed by 16 Separate Personalities told a version of Mason's story with names and details changed to protect her anonymity.
 In 1998, Sigmund Freud historian Peter J. Swales discovered Sybil's true identity.
 Schreiber's book, whose veracity was challenged (e.g., Sybil Exposed by Debbie Nathan), stated that Mason had multiple personalities as a result of severe child sexual abuse at the hands of her mother, who, Wilbur believed, had schizophrenia.

-The book was made into a highly acclaimed TV movie starring Sally Field and Joanne Woodward, in 1976.
+The book was made into a highly acclaimed TV movie, starring Sally Field and Joanne Woodward, in 1976.
 The TV movie was remade in 2007 with Tammy Blanchard and Jessica Lange.

 Controversy

 Mason's diagnosis has been challenged.
 Psychiatrist Herbert Spiegel saw Mason for several sessions while Wilbur was on vacation and felt that Wilbur was manipulating Mason into behaving as though she had multiple personalities when she did not.
 Spiegel suspected Wilbur of having publicized Mason's case for financial gain.
 According to Spiegel, Wilbur's client was a hysteric but did not show signs of multiple personalities.
 In fact, he later stated that Mason denied to him that she was "multiple" but claimed that Wilbur wanted her to exhibit other personalities.
-Spiegel confronted Wilbur, who responded that the publisher would not publish the book unless it was what she said it was.
+According to Spiegel, he confronted Wilbur, who responded that the publisher would not publish the book unless it was what she said it was.

 Spiegel revealed that he possessed audio tapes in which Wilbur tells Mason about some of the other personalities she has already seen in prior sessions.
 Spiegel believes these tapes are the "smoking gun" proving that Wilbur induced her client to believe she was multiple.
 Spiegel made these claims 24 years later, after Schreiber, Wilbur and Mason had all died and he was finally asked about the topic.

 In August 1998, psychologist Robert Rieber of John Jay College of Criminal Justice stated that the tapes belonged to him and that Wilbur had given them to him decades earlier.
 He cited the tapes to challenge Mason's diagnosis.
 Rieber had never interviewed or treated Mason but asserted that she was an "extremely suggestible hysteric."
 He claimed Wilbur had manipulated Mason in order to secure a book deal.